captainkidd5/AtlasPadder/ImageOutput/ReadMe.txt

-﻿This is the output folder of finished atlas'
+﻿This is the output folder of finished texture.
+View in Bin.